earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 ## Introduction

-[Ngrok](https://ngrok.com/) is a tool that allows you to create secure, publically accessible URLs for your locally running code.
+[ngrok](https://ngrok.com/) is a tool that allows you to create secure, publicly accessible URLs for your locally running code.
 Just a simple `./ngrok http 3000`, and your tunnel is up and running!
 It also comes with an inspector for all traffic traveling over its tunnels.
 Pretty slick right?
 However, for a stable domain it costs _at least_ $5/month, and it only goes up from there.
 Additionally, you're limited in the number of connections and tunnels that you can make.

 However, it can be hard to trust fancy tools like `ngrok` until you experience how the sausage is made; at least once.
-It may also be hard to explan yet _another_ recurring charge on the credit card to your partner.
-So, here is a tutorial to build yourself a DIY `ngrok` for free (at least 12 months, after that its very cheap), using the [AWS Free Tier](https://aws.amazon.com/free/), [NGINX](https://www.nginx.com/), and (of course) [Earthly](https://earthly.dev/).
+It may also be hard to explain yet _another_ recurring charge on the credit card to your partner.
+So, here is a tutorial to build yourself a DIY `ngrok` for free (at least 12 months, after that its very cheap), using the [AWS Free Tier](https://aws.amazon.com/free/), [Nginx](https://www.nginx.com/), and (of course) [Earthly](https://earthly.dev/).
 The result is a decent approximation that won't break the bank.

 ## So, How Does `ngrok` Work?